Lead Generation Process: Inbound, Outbound & More

 Bottom Line: Lead Generation Process

 Online lead generation revolves around building online assets that provide value to ideal customers, attract them to your business, and collect their contact information.
 Sales prospecting, on the other hand, focuses on using strategic direct outreach to make connections and begin sales conversations with potential leads.
-Both require you to build trust with the person in the sales funnel to convert them into business leads.
+Both require you to build trust with your lead in the sales funnel to begin the lead qualifying and lead nurturing phases.

 Selling Signals